 It is over a year now since I left a well-established workshop group*; I had forgotten how helpful and inspiring it is to have the support and insight of others, and how inspiring a workshop session can be.
 Between now and our next workshop meeting in a fortnight’s time, I will be re-working my blighted YA novel, preparing it for re-presentation to the group.
 Even if you are an unpublished writer, can I suggest that you find – even advertise – for some writing buddies?
 It can be extremely motivating, to say the least, to have even one supporter, someone you can bounce ideas and writing drafts off of.

 Reading what other published authors have to say about their methods also inspires me with my own work.
 One of my favourite American writers is

 What advice do you give to authors who would like to develop their writing voice?
-What suggestions do you have for creating self-discipline at writing?

 As for "voice": I feel that you should write a book as if you are writing a letter to a friend: telling about something interesting, something meaningful, that has happened.
 It should be an intimate and private telling, friend to friend.
 It should be YOU, laughing, crying, teasing, angry, relating events, inviting your close friend to pay attention, to empathize.
 That will be your voice, a recognizable one.